Centrelink and Aged care

 Both these areas are a bit of a nightmare for most, with the current system of limited access to a person to discuss your situation and the DIY system MyGov- (it’s useless if you don’t use or are uncomfortable to use a computer).
 It can be a daunting exercise to get the maximum benefits available to you.

 Whether you are receiving age pension or nearing retirement and are at age pension age, with all the recent and continued changes to legislation it is hard to keep on top of what you may be entitled.

 What strategies do you have in place or intend to implement to be able to legally maximise benefits available to you.
 Or do you know what you can do?

-Don’t just accept what you are receiving as it is too hard to get anything changed, get the appropriate financial advice to analysis your current situation to be able to get the best outcome on an ongoing basis, keep on top of all the changes to financially benefit.
+Don’t just accept what you are receiving as it is too hard to get anything changed, get the appropriate financial advice to analyse your current situation to be able to get the best outcome on an ongoing basis, keep on top of all the changes to financially benefit.